Bealby/product-landing-page/README.md

 A scroll feature is added in the bottom right of the screen for all screen sizes.
-This is a great feature to allow users to always quickly go to top of the page rather than scrolling up.
+This is a great feature to allow users to always quickly go to the top of the page rather than scrolling up.

 ---